Question: What is an Active Street?

 Question: What was the community engagement process for selecting Active Streets?

 Answer: The Active Streets Initiative was developed very quickly in response to COVID-19 with less community engagement than we would typically like to have.
-The nature of the pandemic makes it difficult, if not impossible, to engage in-person.
+The nature of the pandemic made it difficult, if not impossible, to engage in-person.
 We worked with elected officials and a number of community partners and neighborhood groups to build awareness around the Active Streets Initiative.
-We will continue to engage with these and other community organizations throughout the Stay at Home Order via email and phone.
-If the Active Streets Initiative continues beyond the Stay at Home Order, we will continue to brainstorm and innovate on ways to better engage community members throughout the planning and implementation of any Active Streets corridors.
-If you have any feedback on the existing Active Streets or ideas for future Active Streets please let us know!
+If you have any feedback on the Active Streets please let us know!
+For City streets, email firstname.lastname@example.org.
+For County Parks and Parkways, email ParksTrails@milwaukeecountywi.gov.